When is San Diego Comic-Con 2019? Who are the guests, what are the panels and what trailers are coming?

 Supposedly Kevin Feige will unveil the new slate of upcoming Marvel movies including Scarlett Johansson’s already-shooting Black Widow film (which may be far enough along to include some images or a teaser trailer), martial arts movie Shang-Chi (which may reveal who’s been cast in its title role) and starry outer-space film The Eternals, which has apparently cast Angelina Jolie and Richard Madden among others.

-Whether Feige will also lift the lid on any plans to bring the Fantastic Four and the X-Men back into the Marvel fold – as well as any other sequels or new franchises we’ve not heard of – remains a mystery at this point.
+Whether Feige will also lift the lid on any plans to bring the Fantastic Four and the X-Men back into the Marvel fold – as well as any other sequels or new franchises we’ve not heard of – remains a mystery at this point, though expect some extra information about the new Thor sequel that was revealed this week.

 What is the full San Diego Comic-Con 2019 schedule?